lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 CMv2 Oracle uses active fee discounts set by Node Operators as of the report's `refSlot`.
 That indirectly means that the discount reduction cooldown period should be at least as long as the interval between Oracle reports to prevent Node Operators from bypassing the cooldown by timing their discount reductions around Oracle reports.

-`MetaRegistry` is notified about weight multiplier changes when Node Operators increase or request a decrease of their fee discount. `MetaRegistry` pulls the recent weight multiplier from the provider should the Node Operator weight need recalculation due to changes in the other weight providers or changes to the Node Operator's type.

 Weight multiplier is defined based on the current fee discount set or requested by the Node Operator.
 The weight multiplier values are set for ranges of fee discounts.
 The number of ranges and corresponding weight multipliers are determined by the DAO via `DEFAULT_ADMIN_ROLE`.

 Example: